 Advanced Placement (AP) Exams

 Advanced Placement (AP) courses offer college-level curriculum to high school students.
 ETHS offers AP courses that are connected directly to a wide variety of college majors and careers.
-Most colleges and universities in the U.S. offer college credit, placement out of introductory courses, or both, for qualifying AP Exam scores.
+Most colleges and universities in the U.S. offer college credit, placement out of introductory courses, or both, for qualifying AP exam scores.
 Illinois law requires public colleges and universities in Illinois to grant college course credit for AP exams with a score of 3 or higher.

-AP Exam Registration & Fee Payment
+AP Course Fee & Fee Payment

 To make a payment online, visit the ETHS Webstore and choose Student Fees & Obligations.
 To make a payment in person using cash, credit/debit card, certified check, or money order, visit the Student Accounts Office (H110) during regular school hours.